Samoan Islands

 The Samoan Islands (Motu o Sāmoa) are an archipelago covering 3030 km² in the central South Pacific, forming part of Polynesia and of the wider region of Oceania.
 Administratively, the archipelago comprises all of the Independent State of Samoa and most of American Samoa (apart from Swains Island, which is geographically part of the Tokelau Islands).
 The land masses of the two Samoan jurisdictions are separated by 64 km of ocean at their closest points.

 The population of the Samoan Islands is approximately 250,000.
 The inhabitants have in common the Samoan language, a culture known as fa'a Samoa, and an indigenous form of governance called fa'amatai.
 Samoans are one of the largest Polynesian populations in the world, and most are of exclusively Samoan ancestry.

-The oldest known evidence of human activity in the Samoan Islands dates to around 1050 BCE.
+The oldest known evidence of human activity in the Samoan Islands dates to around 1050 BC.
 It comes from a Lapita site at Mulifanua wharf on Upolu island.
 In 1768, the eastern islands were visited by the French explorer Bougainville, who named them the Navigator Islands.
 That name was used by missionaries until about 1845, and in official European dispatches until about 1870.